-High School Credit Courses in Middle School
+High School Credit Courses in Middle School (see page 10 for list of courses)

 In accordance with the current Regulations Establishing Standards for Accrediting Public Schools in Virginia, parents of a middle school student enrolled in a high school credit course may request that the grade earned in that course be omitted from their child's transcript.
 Under these guidelines, the grades earned in such classes are not included in the high school GPA, and no high school credit is earned for those courses.